-As mentioned in item (4), employers who decide to immediately terminate an employment agreement, i.e., without providing the employee with a notice period, are required by law to pay the full statutory severance payment, not half of it as in the case where a notice period is actually granted.
+As mentioned above, employers who decide to immediately terminate an employment agreement, i.e., without providing the employee with a notice period, are required by law to pay statutory severance payment in full, not half of it, as would be the case where the notice period would have been observed.

-6. Can an employer require a worker to be on garden leave, that is, continue to employ and pay a worker during his notice period but require him to stay at home and not participate in any work?
+7. Can an employer require a worker to be on garden leave, that is, continue to employ and pay a worker during their notice period but require them to stay at home and not participate in any work?

-"Garden leave" was only recently introduced in GLL by virtue of article 65 of Law 4808/2021.
+"Garden leave" was introduced in GLL by virtue of article 65 of Law 4808/2021.
 According to this provision, when terminating an employment agreement with notice, employers may require that the employee stays at home and not participate in any work (fully or partially), while at the same time paying the employee their wages for the notice period.
 However, during the "garden leave period" employees are free to provide their work elsewhere.

-7. Does an employer have to follow a prescribed procedure to achieve an effective termination of the employment relationship?
+8. Does an employer have to follow a prescribed procedure to achieve an effective termination of the employment relationship?
 If yes, describe the requirements of that procedure or procedures.

-Complying with the provisions of the law and following

-several - yet simple - procedural steps when terminating an employment agreement is key for employers who wish to mitigate any adverse consequences that may arise at each and any case.
+Complying with the provisions of the law and following several - yet simple - procedural steps when terminating an employment agreement is key for employers who wish to mitigate any adverse consequences that may arise.
 These steps differ essentially in the cases of open-ended and fixed-term employment agreements.
 More specifically:

 a.
-Open-ended employment agreement
+Open-ended employment agreements

-When terminating an open-ended employment agreement, employers shouldn't forget to:
+When terminating an open-ended employment agreement, employers are required to:

-- terminate the employment agreement "in writing": Verbal dismissals are prohibited under Greek Law.
+- Terminate the employment agreement "in writing": Verbal dismissals are prohibited under Greek Law.
 Employers must provide employees with a document informing them on the termination of their employment agreement.
-However, there is no need to state a certain reason justifying the dismissal itself (see item [1]) This document (usually, Document E6) must sealed and signed by the company's legal representative or any other person who has been properly authorized respectively.
-However, what happens in case the employee concerned refuses to sign or to receive the termination document?
-According to the prevalent practice, in the case the employer will just have to send this document to the employee by means of an extrajudicial statement director to them and duly delivered by bailiff. - properly calculate the statutory severance payment: Employers must be very careful when calculating an employee's severance payment, regardless of whether a written notice is given or not and given of course that the employee is eligible to receive such payment.
-Please note that the basis for calculating this payment is gross regular salary of the employee during the last month of full employment prior to their dismissal.
-Furthermore, the statutory severance payment is paid to the employee's bank account.
-After proceeding with such payment, employers should provide their employees with a separate payslip and a banc transfer receipt proving the amount paid as well as the date of transfer. - inform the competent authorities: Employers proceeding with terminating openended employment agreements are required to notify each dismissal to the "ERGANI" Informational System, managed by the Public Employment Authority (DYPA) and the Labor Inspectorate within four (4) working days after the dismissal.
+However, there is no need to state a certain reason justifying the dismissal itself as mentioned above.
+This document (usually, Document E6) must be sealed and signed by the company's legal representative or any other person who has been properly authorized to do so respectively.
+Notwithstanding the above, if the employee to be laid off refuses to sign and receive the termination document, according to the prevalent practice, the employer will just have to send this document to the employee by means of an extrajudicial statement addressed to them and duly delivered by bailiff. - Properly calculate the statutory severance payment: Employers must be very careful when calculating an employee's severance payment, regardless of whether a written notice is given or not and given of course that the employee is eligible to receive such payment.
+Please note that the basis for calculating this payment is the gross regular salary of the employee during the last month of full employment prior to their dismissal.
+Furthermore, the statutory severance payment is to be paid to the employee's bank account.
+After proceeding with such payment, employers should provide their employees with a separate payslip and a banc transfer receipt proving the amount paid, as well as the date of transfer. - Inform the competent authorities: Employers proceeding with terminating open-ended employment agreements are required to notify each dismissal to the "ERGANI" Informational System, managed by the Public Employment Authority (DYPA) and the Labor Inspectorate within four (4) working days after the dismissal.

-b. fixed - term employment agreements
+b.
+Fixed - term employment agreements

-When terminating a fixed-term employment agreement, employers shouldn't forget to:
+When terminating a fixed-term employment agreement, employers are required to: